Canon EOS R1 Review

 Eye Control AF utilizes infrared LEDs in the EVF (notice the enlarged viewfinder size surrounding the viewing area) to track the eye position (with or without eyeglasses) to determine where the photographer is looking and positions the AF point to that position.
 It works in conjunction with subject tracking, and very fast changing between subjects is possible.

-Eye Control AF requires calibration for each user's eyes, with and without glasses and contacts, and the more calibration refinements performed (a quick and easy guided procedure involving looking at small targets in the EVF while pressing the M-Fn button), the better Eye Control AF performance will be.
-Registrations in vertical and horizontal orientation, with different lighting, with different head/eye positions, with or without glasses, contacts, no corrective lenses, etc.
+Eye Control AF requires calibration for each user's eyes, with and without glasses and contacts, under various levels of brightness (such as indoors, outdoors during the day, and outdoors at night), and in vertical and horizontal orientation.
+Calibration is a quick and easy guided procedure involving looking at small targets as they completely disappear in the EVF after pressing the M-Fn button.
+No lens required, and the more calibration refinements performed, the better Eye Control AF performance will perform.

 While this camera provides many focus area selection options, subject detection technology performs so well that I don't use manual AF area selection nearly as frequently as in the past.